dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                  application/dicom+json.
 If -t option is
                                  absent as well then application/dicom+xml
                                  will be used by default.
-     -f,--file <arg>             Specify the file containing the metadata (in XML format).
+     -f,--file <file>            Specify the file containing the metadata (in XML format).
      -h,--help                   display this help and exit
      -m <[seq/]attr=value>       Specify metadata attributes. attr can be